theorangepotato/programming-languages-2019/invariants.md

 This puzzle indicates that invariants have a much wider range of  applications than our ARS examples. [^chesspuzzle] Invariants are one of the most powerful problem solving techniques.

-**Remark on Problem Solving:** Notice how we thought about the chess board puzzle by making it more general.
+**Generalisation as Problem Solving Technique:** Notice how we thought about the chess board puzzle by making it more general.
 Instead of just looking at one board shape and asking whether it can be tiled, we used at a range of different board shapes.
 Generalising a problem in such a way is an important problem solving technique.

 ## Summary